Theking5301/Forge/README.md

 This is a Forge mod template using Jenkins CI/CD.
 By clicking the [**Use this template**](https://github.com/jenkins-example/Forge/generate) Button, you can easily create a new Forge project based on our default setup.

+ ## Getting Started
+ > This readme mainly covers the IntelliJ IDEA setup.
+ > If you using another IDE, please refer to our Wiki page.

+ To get started, simply click the [**Use this template**](https://github.com/jenkins-example/Forge/generate) Button (or this link??) to create a new project for your Github account or organization.
+ If you don't want to create project in Github, make it ease to clone the project to your local storgae.